-318 This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO) and the associated DTRNG FRO library v2.0 conforming to BSI-AIS31 Class PTG.2 requirements (German scheme).
+309 This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO) and the associated DTRNG FRO library conforming to BSI-AIS31 Class PTG.2 requirements (German scheme).

-FCS\RNG.1/RGS-IC
+FCS\RNG.1/RGS\IC

-319 This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO) and the associated DTRNG FRO library v1.0 and v2.0 conforming to some of ANSSI RGS requirements (French scheme).
+310 This requirement is ensured by the design of the random number generation algorithm that makes use of Digital True Random Number Generator (DTRNG FRO) and the associated DTRNG FRO library conforming to some of ANSSI requirements (French scheme).